Sign up to receive beautynews, product samples, couponsand more.

 COLORISTA Semi-Permanent Hair Color

 Your Guide to Sulfate-Free Hair Care

 ELVIVE Extraordinary Oil Treatment

 ELVIVE Total Repair 5 Damage Erasing Balm

 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 Sorry, you must log in to save an item.

-This food-inspired hair color shade is anything but funky.
+This food-inspired hair color is anything but funky.
 Mushroom brown hair features a medium brown base with lighter mushroom-esque brown highlights.
 This brown hair color option is on the cool side, so it’ll look best on those with cool skin tones.
 Not sure what your undertones are?
 Flip your wrists.
-If your veins appear blue, then you’re cool (whereas if your veins appear green, then you’re warm).
+If your veins appear blue, then you’re cool (whereas if your veins appear green, you’re warm).
 Since this shade features expertly-placed highlights, it’s a good idea to visit a colorist who can create your custom color.

 Pop quiz: What would you get if you mixed blonde and brunette together?
 That’d be bronde!
 This shade is a little bit blonde and a little bit brown—and it’s the perfect choice for those who are indecisive.
-Much like mushroom brown and tiger eye, visiting a professional colorist is key if you’re interested in going bronde, as this color can be customized to your skin tone.
+Much like mushroom brown and tiger eye, visiting a professional colorist is key if you’re interested in going bronde, as this color should be customized to your skin tone.